 A Pulumi organization administrator can change the permissions available to members of the organization.

 Any organization member with the

 ADMIN role automatically has

-permission for all of the organization’s stacks.
+permissions for all of the organization’s stacks.
 Regular organization members

-are granted the organization’s default stack permission instead.
+are granted the organization’s base permissions instead.

 any organization member can update any organization stack.